hardkiller2565123123/Borderlands-online-Backend-server/README.md

 ## How to Use

-1. Download the latest release.
+1. Place the provided `.exe` and `version.dll` in the Borderlands Online game folder.
-2. Place `version.dll` in the Borderlands Online game directory.
+2. Launch the game normally.

-3. Start the Borderlands Online backend/server.
+The backend executable will start automatically.

-4. Launch the game normally.
+You can also start the backend `.exe` manually before launching the game.

 ## Disclaimer